AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/legacy-dashboards/using-marketo-measures-reporting-platform/faq.md

 **Why are my Visits, Unique Visits, and Forms tiles blank on the Growth board?**

 If these tiles happen to be 0 or blank in your view, that means the tiles are not provisioned for your account.
-Please reach out to your Success Manager if there are any questions around this.
+Reach out to your Success Manager if there are any questions around this.

 **For Leads over time and Contacts over time, what is the count referencing?**